faceyspacey/respond-framework-docs-old/docs/advanced-route-config.md

 }
 ```

+> In addition to middleware customization, `route.middleware` can be a good way to reduce the number of things that go on during route transitions.
+This provides you additional control over *(and certainty of)* everything going on.
+It's basically an advanced *all-in-one* callback.

 ## `route.initialEntries: Array<Entry>`

-> `initialEntries` at the route level is only kicked into action if the given route is the first route the app is loaded on, ***and there is no existing stack of history entries loaded either from the options level or from the browser's `sessionStorage`.*** In other words, it's used for direct visits to your app or site.
+> `initialEntries` at the route level is only kicked into action if the given route is the first route the app is loaded on, ***and there isn't more than one entry loaded either from the options level or from the browser's `sessionStorage`.*** In other words, it's used for direct visits to your app or site.

 The token example where this capability is needed at the route level is if a user directly visits, say, step 3 of your checkout. `route.initialEntries` allow you to fill in steps 1-3, so if the user taps *back* the correct entries will be there.